Hydrangea Care: 5 Things You Didn't Know (But Should) About These Flowering Shrubs

 What's in a name, you wonder?
 When it comes to "hydrangea," the answer is a secret gardening tip.
 The name hydrangea originates from two Greek words: "hydro," a prefix meaning "water," and "angeion," meaning "vessel" or "container."
 Together, the rough translation is "water vessel," which refers to hydrangeas' exceptional thirst for water.
 For a planted shrub, the soil should be moist—not wet, or this can stunt the hydrangea's growth—about eight to 10 inches deep.
 Do a manual test with your finger.
 A bouquet of cut blooms, on the other hand, can be easily rehydrated if you float them in a sink or tub filled with cold water for three to four hours.
 It also helps to refresh your hydrangeas this way every few days to make them last longer in a vase.

-2. You can thank this woman for your love of them.
+You can thank one woman for your love of these shrubs.